<div id="cookie_notice" class="sw-cookie-notice sw--padding-vert-4 sw--padding-hor-1 sw-dms--box-shadow--big">

 If your model has a base or another part to it that will remain from view when you eventually display it then you can test the paint on this portion of your model.

 Painting a character that has a base and is upright is very straightforward.
 Another object however, where you want to paint each and every side requires planning and patience.
 At one point you will have to lay the model down on a painted surface.
 Wait for this surface to completely dry before doing this.

 Acrylic paint is sticky and if your model is wet it will stick to other surfaces.

 Paint almost always looks better when wet then when it is finally dry.

 Speed kills.
 Try to take your time and be patient.

-White, Strong & Flexible(SLS, Nylon 12, polyamide 12 etc.)is a porous material made from a powder that is sintered by a laser.
+White, Versatile Plastic(SLS, Nylon 12, polyamide 12 etc.)is a porous material made from a powder that is sintered by a laser.

 Because of this the material “sucks in” paint.
 Thin layers of your model are easily penetrated by paint.

 The model below shows a 2mm thick part painted on one side.